robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 | float | - | - | Becomes like a block element where you  can set vertical margins and paddings. |

 # What's the difference between a `relative`, `fixed`, `absolute`, and `static`ally positioned element?
+## static
+Default.
+Top, right, bottom, left, z-index don't apply.
+## relative
+The element's position is adjusted relative to itself, without changing layout (and thus leaving a gap for the element where it would have been had it not been positioned).
+## absolute
+The element is removed from the flow of the page and positioned at a specified position relative to its closed positioned ancestor if any, or otherwise relative to the initial containing block.

+Absolutely positioned boxes can have margins, and they do not collapse with any other margins.
+These elements do not affect the position of other elements.

+## fixed
+The element is removed from the flow of the page and positioned at a specified position relative to the viewport and doesn't move when scrolled.

+## sticky
+Sticky positioning is a hybrid of relative and fixed positioning.
+The element is treated as relative positioned until it crosses a specified threshold, at which point it is treated as fixed positioned.